UTS-CASLab/autonoml/README.md

 # AutonoML

-A framework for continuous automated machine learning.
+Exploring a framework for continuous automated machine learning.

+The conceptual foundation for this framework is based on a review of autonomous machine learning, with the suggested citation as follows.

+David Jacob Kedziora, Katarzyna Musial and Bogdan Gabrys (2024), "AutonoML: Towards an Integrated Framework for Autonomous Machine Learning", Foundations and Trends® in Machine Learning: Vol. 17: No. 4, pp 590-766. http://dx.doi.org/10.1561/2200000093

 ## Installation